garrettgman/garrettgman.github.io/draft.md

 ## Why do Data Science?

-When most people think of science they think of experimental science, a very popular way to do research.
-Like data scientists, experimental scientists use observations to find natural laws.
-However, they use a different method to do this.
-They generally:
+Data science complements other methods of scientific inquiry.
+To see the strengths of data science, let's compare it to experimental science, a more well known way to do science.

+We can summarize experimental science with a simplified outline.
+Experimental scientists:

 1. *Formulate a hypothesis* about a natural law.